-- 7. (New section) a.
-A carrier shall respond to prior authorization requests for medication coverage submitted using the NCPDP SCRIPT Standard for ePA transactions, under the pharmacy benefit part of a health benefits plan, within 72 hours after obtaining all necessary information to make the approval or adverse determination. - b.
-Beginning January 1, 2027, a carrier shall only accept and respond to prior authorization requests for medication coverage, under the pharmacy benefit part of a health benefits plan submitted through a secure electronic transmission using the 39 SCRIPT Standard ePA (electronic prior authorization) transactions.
+7. (New section) a.
+A carrier shall respond to prior authorization requests for medication coverage submitted using the NCPDP SCRIPT Standard for ePA (electronic prior authorization) transactions, under the pharmacy benefit part of a health benefits plan, within 24 hours for urgent requests and 72 hours for non-urgent requests after obtaining all necessary information to make the approval or adverse determination.

+b.
+Beginning January 1, 2027, a carrier shall only accept and respond to prior authorization requests for medication coverage, under the pharmacy benefit part of a health benefits plan, submitted through a secure electronic transmission using the NCPDP SCRIPT Standard for ePA transactions.

-8. (New section) If a payer requires prior authorization for a health care service for the treatment of a chronic or long-term care condition, the prior authorization shall remain valid for 180 days and the payer shall not require the covered person to obtain a prior authorization again for the health care service.
+8. (New section) Except where shorter time frames are necessary to monitor patient safety or treatment effectiveness and with notice to the treating provider, if a payer requires prior authorization for a health care service for the treatment of a chronic or long-term care condition, the prior authorization shall remain valid for 180 days and the payer shall not require the covered person to obtain a prior authorization again for the health care service within the 180-day period.